ulrich-merkel/client-side-cache/README.md

-# Client side caching via javascript #
+# Client side caching via javaScript #

 ## Introduction ##

-This javascript functions are demonstrating the possibility of client side caching via javascript and html5 storage apis.
-Page resources like **images, javascript files, stylesheets and html content could be saved locally** in the users browser to reduce http requests.
+This javaScript functions are demonstrating the possibility of client side caching via javaScript and html5 storage apis.
+Page resources like **images, javaScript files, stylesheets and html content could be saved locally** in the users browser to reduce http requests.
 On subsequent page views these resources will be taken from cache and won't be loaded via network.
 This could reduce the number of http request used for page loading and therefore will improve the overall page loading times.

-The given resources will be appended to dom automatically in case of javascript and stylesheet files (if not otherwise specified).
+The given resources will be appended to dom automatically in case of javaScript and stylesheet files (if not otherwise specified).
 You are also able to append data to a specific element on the page, e.g. to load images from cache and display them without any http requests.
 The idea for this project is based on the beautiful [lawnchair](http://brian.io/lawnchair/ "lawnchair")  and [wink](http://www.winktoolkit.org/ "wink")  libraries, but more focussed on official html5 standards and reducing http request.

 **Key features**